Several Trade off Features of Quantum Steering in Distributed Scenario: Trade-off between Genuine entanglement and maximum steering inequality violation

 \section{Trade-off between Genuine entanglement and maximum steering inequality violation}

+There are clear distinctions between W and GHZ states in terms of retaining entanglement under particle loss.
+While W states retain entanglement , GHZ states fail to do so.
+In the present section we have probed whether there is a trade-off relation between genuine entanglement and steering.

-In this section we establish a relation between the bipartite three measurements steering inequality violation \ref{steering 3} and the genuine tripartite correlation for an important class of three qubit pure states.
-In particular we show that there exists a complementary relation between the genuine tripartite quantum correlation measures and the bipartite steering inequality violation of three qubit pure states.
-Similar questions have been addressed for Bell violation in \cite{mishra}.
+We establish a relation between the bipartite three measurements steering inequality violation as in eq. \ref{steering 3} and the genuine tripartite correlation for an important class of three qubit pure states.
+In particular we show that there exists a complementary relation between the genuine tripartite quantum correlation measures and the bipartite steering inequality violation of three qubit pure states akin to a similar work in Bell violation earlier\cite{mishra}.
 We consider a single parameter family of genuinely tripartite entangled three qubit pure states that gives the maximum bipartite Bell inequality violation for a fixed amount of tripartite correlation.
 This family of the genuinely entangled three qubit pure states looks like

 where $m\in[0,1]$.
 These states belong to the $GHZ$ class when $m\in[0,1)$.
 For $m=1$, the state belongs to the $W$ class as the tangle is zero at this point.
 We denote this class of states as the maximally Bell inequality violating (MBV) class of states.
 This class of states has been recognized as the maximally dense-coding capable (MDCC) \cite{mdcc}, for having maximal dense coding capabilities with fixed amount of genuine tripartite quantum correlations.
 Let three parties A, B and C share the following MDCC state: